ryangjchandler/ryangjchandler.co.uk/source/_posts/an-alternative-approach-to-computed-properties-in-alpinejs.md

 }
 ```

-where the expression is dynamic and acts like a fallthrough if the property doesn't exist or doesn't have a getter defined already.
+The expression is dynamic and acts like a fallthrough if the property doesn't exist or doesn't have a getter defined already.
+That's not a big deal, because nobody should be using IE9 today.
+Seriously, **nobody**.

 ## Sign off